MJoergen/ym2151_delete/notes.md

 The signal ph\_phase\_X entering the u\_op module is, as previously stated, 10 bits wide.
-Using symmetries it is converted to 8 bits in the signal aux\_X, which is the fed into the logsin table lookup with the result in the login signal.
+Using symmetries it is converted to 8 bits in the signal aux\_X, which is then fed into the logsin table lookup with the result in the login signal.

 The actual function calculated is